 During the summer, cyclones are rarer.
 They usually pass further north across the European mainland.
 This leads to only small differences in weather conditions along the Croatian coast.

-The changes of high and low tide in the Adriatic are small and they generally don't effect the safety of the sail.
-On the south the difference between the tides is rarely higher then 40cm, but as you approach the North the amplitudes will become bigger - around Istra and Trieste Bay the middle extreme amplitude is almost 1m.
-However, during the long lasting and strong south winds in some narrow canals and bays the tide can grow so big that it can flood over walls on the beaches in harbours.
+The changes of high and low tide in the Adriatic are small and they generally don't affect the safety of the sail.
+On the south, the difference between the tides is rarely higher than 40cm, but as you approach the North the amplitudes will become bigger - around Istra and Trieste Bay the middle extreme amplitude is almost 1m.
+However, during the long lasting and strong south winds in some narrow canals and bays the tide can grow so big that it can flood over walls on the beaches in harbors.
 This is very rare.
 The atmosphere pressure has a big impact on them as well.

 Levanat from the east is a wind comparable to Bura, but not so often.

 In Croatia called "jugo" or "Sirocco" is a warm, moist, south-easterly wind.
 It blows through the Adriatic, during the cyclone it brings clouds and rain.
 The air pressure falls.
 It develops slowly; Jugo can blow from ESE SSE directions, and then it can be very powerful, with big waves and low clouds, and usually a lot of rain.
 There are also, so-called dry south winds, they last longer, do not bring rain, but can be powerful as a storm.
 It is not a ‘sudden’ wind like Bura, but it develops gradually over a 24 – 36 hour period.
 As it blows through the canal, it produces high, but long waves.

 It usually lasts much longer than the north-eastern wind, five to seven days.
 In the summer it may appear as a local wind and is more frequent in the southern part of the Adriatic.